PyHOGS/pyhogs.github.io/content/Python Hour/python-hour-2014-11-24.md

 Slug: python-hour-2014-11-24
 Date: 2014-11-24 11:00 UTC-07:00
 Tags: teaching python, 2-D interpolation
-Summary: We talked about strategies for python in the classroom and how to do 2-D interpolation.
+Summary: We discussed strategies for teaching python in the classroom and how to do 2-D interpolation.
 Author: Earle Wilson

 ### Meeting Summary